twisted/klein/docs/introduction/1-gettingstarted.rst

 .. literalinclude:: /codeexamples/intro1/moreRoutes.py

 But remember - order matters!
-This becomes very important when you are using variable substituted paths.
+This becomes very important when you are using variable paths!
+(More on them soon.)

 .. literalinclude:: /codeexamples/intro1/orderMatters.py